ZeroiJ/guardian-manager/conductor/tracks/backend_init_20251222/plan.md

     - Return a secure HTTP-only cookie or session token to the client.

 ## Phase 3: Manifest Infrastructure (The "Zipper" Foundation)
-- [ ] Task: Setup Cloudflare D1 Database
+- [x] Task: Setup Cloudflare D1 Database 91272c3
     - Create a D1 database: `wrangler d1 create guardian-db`.
     - Bind D1 to the worker in `wrangler.toml`.
     - Create an initial schema migration for `UserMetadata` (bungieMembershipId, tags, notes).